plone/volto/packages/types/README.md

 Plone unified TypeScript typings.

 ## Rules while developing this package

 This package contains `.d.ts` typing definitions, curated by hand.
 Due to the nature of this package, it does not need bundling.
-It's publised "as it is", so you can import the type definitions from anywhere in your code.
+It's published "as is", so you can import the type definitions from anywhere in your code.

-This files are organised in the following way:
+The files are organized in the following way:

 -   blocks (props related to blocks and blocks components)
 -   config (configuration object typings)
 -   content (content releated and serialization of the content objects)
-- services (typings concerning Plone RESTAPI services)
+-   services (typings concerning Plone REST API services)

 ## Extending existing types in this package in your projects